The Scheme 2018/20

 The council accepted the Government’s 4 year settlement offer on October 2016 which provides some certainty over future Government funding although the funding reductions remain significant and challenging.
 It is estimated that savings of £19m will need to be found over the next three years including £6m due to Government grant reductions, making it increasingly difficult for the council to maintain services except for those relating to its statutory duties.

-For next year’s budget (2018/19) the Council has a projected revenue budget gap of some £7.5m.
+For 2018/19 the Council had a projected revenue budget gap of some £7.5m.
 The Isle of Wight Council collects Council Tax in relation to the Isle of Wight Council, the Hampshire Police and Crime Commissioner and Town and Parish Councils.
 Each receives a percentage of the overall Council Tax that we collect.

 The CTR scheme for Pension Age claimants is set by Government.
 The changes will affect working age claimants who currently receive CTR or may apply in the future.